-The Vice-President Academic and Provost holds an outstanding position within the University, which makes him the highest ranking officer after the President.
+The Provost and Vice-President, Academic Affairs holds an outstanding position within the University, which makes him the highest ranking officer after the President.
 Amongst his numerous responsibilities, he is in charge of accomplishing, in collaboration with the faculties' deans, the following functions:

 - set the University's broad academic directions;